Public transport: Cable-propelled transit and funicular

+Hovertrains are also cable-driven but use a cushion pad instead of rails.
+Examples are the U-bahn in the car-free resort town of Serfaus, or previously the Narita Airport Terminal 2 shuttle in Japan and the Duke Hospital MRT in North Carolina.

 Ferry

 A ferry is a boat used to carry (or ferry) passengers, and sometimes their vehicles, across a body of water.
 A foot-passenger ferry with many stops is sometimes called a water bus.
 Ferries form a part of the public transport systems of many waterside cities and islands, allowing direct transit between points at a capital cost much lower than bridges or tunnels, though at a lower speed.
 Ship connections of much larger distances (such as over long distances in water bodies like the Mediterranean Sea) may also be called ferry services.

-Cycleway network

-A report published by the UK National Infrastructure Commission in 2018 states that "cycling is mass transit and must be treated as such."
-Cycling infrastructure is normally provided without charge to users because it is cheaper to operate than mechanised transit systems that use sophisticated equipment and do not use human power.

-Electric bikes and scooters
+Integration with cycling

-Many cities around the world have introduced electric bikes and scooters to their public transport infrastructure.
-For example, in the Netherlands many individuals use e-bikes to replace their car commutes.
-In major American cities, start-up companies such as Uber and Lyft have implemented e-scooters as a way for people to take short trips around the city.
+Many cities around the world have introduced bikes, electric bikes, and scooters to their public transport infrastructure.
+Good cycling infrastructure, including good parking at stations, makes it feasible for people to travel further to public transport stations.